 The combination of a gasoline engine and electric motor provides for improved performance (V6 performance with a 4-cylinder engine and electric motor), reduced emissions and improved fuel economy.
 The high-voltage system is self contained, never needing to be plugged into an electrical outlet for recharging.
-The system incorporates a generator that recharges the high-voltage batteries during cruising and braking from the engine.
+The system incorporates a generator that recharges the high-voltage batteries during cruising and braking.

-The information in this guide will allow response to emergencies involving Fusion Hybrid, Milan Hybrid or MKZ Hybrid vehicles to be as safe as with conventional vehicles.
+The information in this guide will allow response to emergencies involving the Fusion Hybrid and MKZ Hybrid vehicles to be as safe as non-hybrid vehicles.

-The Fusion Hybrid, Milan Hybrid and MKZ Hybrid vehicles have been designed with many safety features for your protection.
-These features help provide safe access to the vehicle under various conditions.
-However, when approaching a high-voltage vehicle in a fire, rescue or recovery situation, always follow one industry standard rule:
+The Fusion Hybrid and MKZ Hybrid vehicles have been designed with many safety features for your protection.
+These features help provide safe access to the vehicle under various conditions; however, when approaching a high-voltage vehicle in a fire, rescue or recovery situation, always follow one industry standard rule: